 One thing to get your head around especially if your other half is Australian, is the fact that Christmas lunch tends to be cold meats, seafood, salad and a pav for dessert.
 That’s it.
 I remember Christmas lunch being the whole hog – that’s a big turkey, loads and loads of veggies and about a million desserts.

 And what about the drinks?
 Don’t expect to be ordering a mulled wine at the pub in Sydney!
 No one wants to drink a hot drink when it’s 30C!
 So that’s no mulled wine and no big lunch, the reasoning is that it’s too hot to spend the day cooking and it’s just not on their agenda.
 It’s about spending time with the family and going down to the beach.
 I remember one of my first Christmases I actually left my parents house to pick someone up and I always remember thinking that I was the only driver on the road.
 It was like an apocalypse had happened.
-Here in Sydney, you’ll see lots of people around having BBQ’s at the beach etc.
+Here in Sydney, you’ll see lots of people around having BBQ’s at the beach which is actually quite nice.

 Christmas Day on Coogee Beach, Sydney